chocolatey/choco-wiki/QuickDeployment/V2/QuickDeploymentDesktopReadme.md

 > :warning: **Warning**
 >
-> The commands outlined in this document need to be run from an administrative PowerShell session.
+> - The commands outlined in this document need to be run from an administrative PowerShell session.
 >   Many of these scripts will function poorly or not at all in a non-administrative shell.
+> - Ensure you go through these steps in **exact** order.

 To finish setting up QDE (Quick Deployment Environment), you'll need to work through this document and run the different commands you find here.